 A cooling tower’s main purpose is to remove heat from whatever it is that needs to be cooled.
 This is done through the process of evaporation which occurs when air and water are brought together inside of a cooling tower.
 A cooling tower is needed in many cases because it maximizes the surface area of the water, resulting in more evaporation.
 There are two configuration designs of cooling towers: counterflow and crossflow towers.

 Crossflow Cooling Towers

 With a crossflow tower, hot water flows downward from a distribution basin while air flows horizontally.
-They are filled with splash type fillings and can be applied when water has higher suspended particles.
-At Industrial Cooling Solutions, we offer crossflow towers in induced draft, forced draft, concrete, FRP, and wood structure as well as splash fill, film fill and low fouling fill materials.
+They are filled with splash, hybrid or film type fill and can be applied when water has higher suspended particles, when plan area is tight or just per owner preference.
+At Industrial Cooling Solutions (ICS), we offer crossflow towers in concrete, FRP, and wood structure as well as splash fill, film fill and low fouling fill materials.
 ICS cooling towers are built to withstand the most demanding of situations and provide the most cost-effective solution for you.

 - High Performance

 - Low Maintenance

 - High tolerance for particulates, oils and contamination in the water.
 Well suited for Fertilizer, Steel, Food Processing or other industries which have high particulate loads or other water contaminators.

 - Optimized Power Consumption